KronoSKoderS/CalPack/README.md

 ## Python 2 and 3
-Currently this module is designed to work for both Python 2 and 3.
-However, with the term of life for Python 2 in the near future, further develpment of this package will eventually port entirely over to Python 3.
+Currently this module is designed to work for both Python 2.7+ and 3.3+, however, with the term of life for Python 2 in the near future, further develpment of this package will eventually port entirely over to Python 3.